Aider-AI/aider/examples/hello-world-flask.md

-# Aider chat started at 2023-05-12 15:21:36
+# Aider chat started at 2023-05-12 15:23:02

-*This tool will almost certainly fail to work with gpt-3.5-turbo*
+_This tool will almost certainly fail to work with gpt-3.5-turbo_
-*Creating /Users/gauthier/tmp/flask/app.py*
+_Creating /Users/gauthier/tmp/flask/app.py_
-*Loading /Users/gauthier/tmp/flask/app.py*
+_Loading /Users/gauthier/tmp/flask/app.py_
-*Files not tracked in /Users/gauthier/tmp/flask/.git:*
+_Files not tracked in /Users/gauthier/tmp/flask/.git:_
-*- app.py*
+_- app.py_
-*Add them? yes*
+_Add them? yes_
-*Added app.py to the git repo*
+_Added app.py to the git repo_
-*Committed new files with message: Initial commit: Added new files to the git repo: app.py*
+_Committed new files with message: Initial commit: Added new files to the git repo: app.py_

 ---
 #### >  make a flask app with a /hello endpoint that returns hello world